awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-connecting.md

    % echo " 34.210.197.118  PostgreSQL-endpoint.AWS-Region.corp.example.com" >> /etc/hosts
    ```

 1. Use the following psql command to log in to a PostgreSQL DB instance that is integrated with Active Directory\.

    ```
-   psql -U username@CORP.EXAMPLE.COM -p 5432 -h PostgreSQL-instance-endpoint.AWS-Region.rds.amazonaws.com postgres
+   psql -U username@CORP.EXAMPLE.COM -p 5432 -h PostgreSQL-endpoint.AWS-Region.rds.amazonaws.com postgres
    ```

-   If you're using an on\-premises Active Directory and the domain name from the previous step, use the following psql command instead to log in to the PostgreSQL DB cluster\.
+   To log in to the PostgreSQL DB cluster from a Windows client using an on\-premises Active Directory, use the following psql command with the domain name from the previous step \(`corp.example.com`\):

    ```
-   psql -U username@CORP.EXAMPLE.COM -p 5432 -h PostgreSQL-instance-endpoint.AWS-Region.corp.example.com postgres
+   psql -U username@CORP.EXAMPLE.COM -p 5432 -h PostgreSQL-endpoint.AWS-Region.corp.example.com postgres
    ```